sagar22091998/Eduspark/README.md

 # Steps for installation

 1. Clone or download the current repository.
-2. Navigate through the directory eduspark_ritviz in terminal.
+2. Navigate through the directory eduspark in terminal.
 3. Run "npm install" and then "cd client && npm install" in the terminal.